rindangchi/Simple-Sentiment-Analysis/README.md

 To understand people perespective in responding a regulation we can analyze data from social media platform, one social media platform that widely used to express people opinion is twitter.
 Using twitter data I will analyze people's sentiment about PSBB regulation.
 By understanding society's sentiment government can make a better decision in the future.

 ## Dataset
-Data fetched from twitter using beautifulsoup scraping with kwyeord PSBB.
+Data fetched from twitter using twitter API, scraping with kwyeord PSBB.

 ## Technologies
 Python, SQLite.
-The python libraries used is below:
+Python libraries used:
 1. Tweepy
 2. Pandas
 3. NLTK